Can I Get Medicare Rebates on IVF Costs?

-To ensure you are eligible for Medicare rebates on s, you need a referral from your GP or specialist gynaecologist/obstetrician.
+To ensure you are eligible for Medicare rebates on IVF costs, you need a referral from your GP or specialist gynaecologist/obstetrician.
 It is worth noting that a referral from your GP lasts for 12 months, whereas one from your specialist will only last 3 months.

 What your referral needs to detail:

 The Medicare Benefits Schedule (MBS) provides a rebate for out-of-pocket costs for out-of-pocket services – such as your specialist appointments.
 If you have private health insurance, you could save even more in the process.

 Before you go ahead with IVF, it’s important to work out what the costs involved are.
 You can talk to your provider and find out:

 The gap will be different for everybody, depending on what provider you choose to go through and what type of private cover (if any) you have.

 Beyond the rebate, Medicare also offers a Safety Net to help cover IVF fees.
 The Medicare Safety Net Threshold provides an additional rebate for those with costs that go over the annual threshold.